Updated: Sep 15

 Intersection Collisions.
 According to the Federal Highway Administration in the United States, about half of all motor vehicle collisions involving injuries and fatalities happen at or near intersections.
 A driver's failure to note a stop sign or traffic signal accounts for around 46% of such incidents.
 These estimates are backed by data from California intersection collisions.
 Distracted driving, failure to yield the right-of-way while making left turns, driving under the influence (such as alcohol, drugs, or a combination of the two), unfamiliarity with an environment, and poor basic judgment of speed and distance are all common causes of intersection accidents.

 Accidents that occur at night.
 When the sun sets, so does our ability to see clearly.
 Our vision deteriorates, our depth perception suffers, and we also have trouble perceiving colors.
-These are some of the reasons why California law allows drivers to use their headlights from 30 minutes after sunset to 30 minutes before sunrise.
+These are some of the reasons why California Car Accident Laws allow drivers to use their headlights from 30 minutes after sunset to 30 minutes before sunrise.
 Even in the middle of the day, there are several risky stretches of road that necessitate the use of headlights.

 Failure to yield or come to a halt.
 In 2019, 3,606 people died as a result of injuries sustained in California traffic collisions, according to the Insurance Institute for Highway Safety.
 About 200,000 people were injured.
 Los Angeles led California with 685 traffic deaths, according to the National Highway Transportation Safety Administration.
 There were 169 deaths in Sacramento County and 134 in Fresno County.
 Motorists who refused to yield, halt, or otherwise reduce their speed to prevent a car accident were responsible for more than 99 percent of these fatalities.